Warrnambool farmers pivotal in global battle for Australia's oldest dairy producer

 “We’re shooting in the dark, but we’re tending to go for Murray Goulburn,” he said.
 “It’s our last opportunity to keep something Australian.”

-Those leaning in favor of the Saputo bid want to ensure they have a choice of manufacturers to whom they can supply their milk.
+Those leaning in favour of the Saputo bid want to ensure they have a choice of manufacturers to whom they can supply their milk.

 Warrnambool Chief Executive David Lord stressed Saputo’s pledge to put Warrnambool at the heart of its Australian operations and retain jobs in the region.